Sustainability: Government action and local governance

 A textbook on natural resources and environmental economics stated in 2011: "Nobody who has seriously studied the issues believes that the economy's relationship to the natural environment can be left entirely to market forces."
 This means natural resources will be over-exploited and destroyed in the long run without government action.

 Elinor Ostrom (winner of the 2009 Nobel Prize in Economics) expanded on this.
 She stated that local governance (or self-governance) can be a third option besides the market or the national government.
 She studied how people in small, local communities manage shared natural resources.
-She showed that communities using natural resources can establish rules their for use and maintenance.
+She showed that communities using natural resources can establish rules for use and maintenance.
 These are resources such as pastures, fishing waters, and forests.
 This leads to both economic and ecological sustainability.
 Successful self-governance needs groups with frequent communication among participants.
 In this case, groups can manage the usage of common goods without overexploitation.
 Based on Ostrom's work, some have argued that: "Common-pool resources today are overcultivated because the different agents do not know each other and cannot directly communicate with one another."